The Transformers (TV series)

-based upon Hasbro's Transformers toy line.
+based upon Hasbro and Takara's Transformers toy line.
 The first television series in the Transformers franchise, it depicts a war among giant robots that can transform into vehicles and other objects.
 The series was produced by Marvel Productions and Sunbow Productions in association with Japanese studio Toei Animation for first-run syndication.
-Toei co-produced the show and was the main animation studio for the first two seasons.
+Toei co-produced the show as the main animation studio for its first two seasons, having been tasked with creating and finalizing animation models, designing transformation schemes, storyboarding some episodes, and general direction.
 In the third season, Toei's involvement with the production team was reduced and the animation services were shared with the South Korean studio AKOM.
 The show's supervising producer (Nelson Shin) was also AKOM's founder.
 The fourth season was entirely animated by AKOM.
 The series was supplemented by a feature film, The Transformers: The Movie (1986), taking place between the second and third seasons.
 This series is also popularly known as "Generation One", a term originally coined by fans in response to the re-branding of the franchise as Transformers: Generation 2 in 1992, which eventually made its way into official use.
 The series was later shown in reruns on Sci-Fi Channel and The Hub / Discovery Family.

 Production background

-The Transformers toyline and animated series were inspired by the Japanese toyline, Microman (an Eastern descendant of the 12-inch G.I.
+The Transformers toyline and animated series were inspired by the Japanese toyline, Microman (a far-eastern descendant of the 12-inch G.I.
 Joe action figure series) by Takara.
 In 1980, the Microman spin-off, Diaclone, was released, featuring inch-tall humanoid figures able to sit in the drivers' seats of scale model vehicles, which could transform into humanoid robot bodies the drivers piloted.
 Later still, in 1983, a Microman sub-line, MicroChange was introduced, featuring "actual size" items that transformed into robots, such as microcassettes, guns and toy cars.
 Diaclone and MicroChange toys were subsequently discovered at the 1983 Tokyo Toy Fair by Hasbro toy company product developer Henry Orenstein, who presented the concept to Hasbro's head of R&D, George Dunsay.
 Enthusiastic about the product, it was decided to release toys from both Diaclone and MicroChange as one toyline for their markets, although there were eventual changes to the color schemes from the original toys to match the new series.